softwaremill/jekyll-softwaremill/_posts/company/2016-08-09-softwaremill-as-a-confluent-premier-consulting-partner.md

 The invitation to participate in a partnership program was connected, among others, with the opportunity for a professional training, which was held in London at the end of July.
 Two of our engineers: **Krzysztof Ciesielski** and **Andrzej Ludwikowski**, participated in the training.

 > As a contributor to the akka-streams-kafka project, I wanted to understand how to optimally configure Kafka.
 Apart from that, I perceive Kafka as a very promising technology in projects.
-Customers often ask about it and we wanted to have experts on our team,”
+Customers often ask about it and we wanted to have experts on our team,

 explains Krzysztof.